SPSCommerce/redlock-py/README.md

 delay (by default 200 milliseconds) used to acquire the lock.

-In both `dlm.lock` and `dlm.unlock` calls, a `MultipleRedlockException` object will be raised if there are errors when communicating with one or more redis masters.
+Both `dlm.lock` and `dlm.unlock` raise a exception `MultipleRedlockException` if there are errors when communicating with one or more redis masters.
 The caller of `dlm` should use a try-catch-finally block to handle this exception.
 A `MultipleRedlockException` object encapsulates multiple `redis-py.exceptions.RedisError` objects.

 **Disclaimer**: This code implements an algorithm which is currently a proposal, it was not formally analyzed.
 Make sure to understand how it works before using it in your production environments.